orium/cargo-rdme/README.md

 ### Automatic transformations

 Cargo rdme will apply some automatic transformations to your documentation when generating the README file:

 1. Rust code blocks starting with `#` will be omitted, just like in `rustdoc`.
+2. Rust code blocks get annotated with the `rust` markdown tag so it gets proper syntax highlighting.

 ## Config file